-Attachment 3: Final Report Agricultural Conservation Acquisition Final Report
+Agricultural Conservation Acquisition Final Report

-Grantee Name

-Project Title

-Grant Number

-Final closing date of the project

-Please include copies of news articles and any other media coverage, as well as any promotional and educational materials produced as a result of this grant agreement that have not already been submitted.
-A request for final payment should be submitted in conjunction with, but not as a portion of, the final report.

-- 1. Give a brief summary the organization, the objectives of the project, and how these objectives were accomplished. - 2.
-State the amount awarded and how the funds were used. - 3.
-Describe any problems and/or concerns that may have arisen during the course of this project and the corrective actions that were taken. - 4.
-List any findings, conclusions, or recommendations for follow-up or ongoing activities that might result from the successful completion of the project. - 5.
-Present a summary of project successes. - 6.
-Please offer any feedback or suggestions for improvement that may assist future administration of grant funds by the Department.

-I certify that this Final Report is accurate and that this project complies with the Agreement.
-I further certify that any expenditure discussed in this report is allowed under the Agreement and that all funds were expended for the purposes of this Project.
+Gr antee Name Pro oject Title Grant Number Fin al closing date of the project as ac ease include copies of news articles and any promotional and educational mat greement that have not already been sould be submitted in conjunction with, l erials produced as a result of this grant ubmitted.
+A request for final payment 1.
+Give a brief summary the organization how these objectives were accomplis 2.
+State the amount awarded and how he funds were used.
+3. Describe any problems and/or conce course of this project and the correction · · · · · · · · · · · · · · · · · · · 4.
+List any findings, conclusions, or recon activities that might result from the suc · 5.
+Present a summary of project successor es.
+6. Please offer any feedback or suggesti future administration of grant funds by Aç all ertify that this Final Report is accurate or greement.
+I further certify that any expense owed under the Agreement and that corposes of this Project. enditure discussed in this report is Αç greement and that all funds were exper nded for the purposes of this Project.
+Nc ıme: Title: Sig gnature: Date:

-Agreement and that all funds were expended for the purposes of this Project.

-Name: Signature: Title:
+GRANT AGREEMENT Sustainable Agricultural Lands Conservation